mdg-graphics/mili-python/README.md

   `pip install --upgrade pip`

   - Install the mili python package into the local venv:

-  `pip install --no-cache --find-links=https://www-lc.llnl.gov/python/wheelhouse /collab/usr/gapps/mdg/bin/mili/`
+  `pip install --no-cache --find-links=https://www-lc.llnl.gov/python/wheelhouse --find-links=/collab/usr/gapps/mdg/bin/mili/ mili`

   **Note:** Using `--find-links=<url>` will pull dependencies from the LC python wheelhouse, which should contain sufficient requirements and should be available on OCF and SCF